Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 #### 12. Redeemer redeems bitcoin

 The Redeemer can monitors all the Bitcoin addresses in their `redeemer.bitcoinAddress` list.
-They can redeem these payments directly as they have the private keys for all these addresses.
+They can redeem these payments directly as they have the private keys for all of these addresses.

 ### Notes

-There are a few alterations that could be made to the protocol described above.
+There are a few additions that could be made to the protocol described above.

 #### Decreasing the visibility of BRIT payments